labarilem/notes/building-microservices/integration.md

 The following points can help you have a good service versioning in your system:

-- Defer breaking changes as long as possible (e.g. by using the *Tolerant reader* pattern)
+- Defer breaking changes as long as possible (e.g. by using the *Tolerant reader* pattern).
 - Robustness principle: “*Be conservative in what you do, be liberal in what you accept from others*”.
 - Catch breaking changes early, tests help a lot here.
 - Use semantic versioning.